-GRUB already has excellent documentation, but there are aspects of libreboot that deserve special treatment. libreboot provides the option to boot GRUB directly, running on bare metal (instead of using BIOS or UEFI services).
+GRUB already has excellent documentation, but there are aspects of libreboot that deserve special treatment.
+Libreboot provides the option to boot GRUB directly, running on bare metal (instead of using BIOS or UEFI services).

 The Linux section also has libreboot-specific guides for dealing with Linux distributions when using GRUB directly, in this setup.
 A similar section exists for BSD operating systems